The Rev’d C. B. “Cricket” Park, Rector (and Chief Spiritual Officer)

-Cricket’s husband, Steve, has put up with her for over 38 years.
+Cricket’s husband, Steve, has put up with her for over 39 years.
 Their adult son, Kevin is married to Angela James.
-Both are engineers.
+Both are engineers and live in Ohio.
 Steve and Cricket are also owned by three lovable and furry Shetland Sheepdogs.

 The Rev’d Dr. David Schlafer has taught philosophy, theology, and preaching at theological seminaries of several denominations in the United States (four of them Episcopal).
 He has served as Sub Dean for Academic Affairs at Nashotah House, Interim Director of Studies in the College of Preachers at Washington National Cathedral, and as faculty member and advisor at the D. Min. in Preaching Program of the Association of Chicago Theological Schools.